konomiyuzu/RoR2/CustomChaosPool/Export/README.md

 I might fix this if i ever feel motivated to (persumably by having a run ruined by it)

 ## Planned features
 * ~~Maybe a way to view the equipment name/internal name/index of modded equipments~~ 🗸 implemented
+* Special characters (such as ') insensitivity

 ## Contact
 You can find me in the modding discord **konomiyu#3611**, feel free to message me regarding any issues or suggestions for the mod
 ## Changelog

+**1.0.3**

+* Added options for disabling space/cap insensitivity
+* Give Equipment info now also gives the exact capitalization and spacing

 **1.0.2**